Bakers shoe chain files for bankruptcy

 Bakers has assets worth $41.9 million and debts worth $59.5 million, according to court documents.

 The company said in a statement it expects the bankruptcy to render its shares worthless.
-Investors holding more than 5 percent of the company’s stock include the CEO Edison, Steven Madden Ltd (SHOO.O), Wells Fargo & Co (WFC.N) and investment funds.
+Investors holding more than 5 percent of the company’s stock include the CEO Edison, Steven Madden Ltd, Wells Fargo & Co and investment funds.

 The company’s pink sheet stock was down 81 percent in afternoon trade at 9 cents.